egMarshall/egMarshall/README.md

 ## I'm Érico, thank you for your visit to my profile!

-I'm a Fullstack Web Dev Student focusing in in React-Native with Typescript and Swift.
+I'm a Fullstack Web Dev Student focusing in:
+* React-Native with Typescript;
+* Node with Typescript;
+* Swift.

 ## contact